 - With the Consumer Duty in force for all products since 31 July 2024, the FCA continues to impress on firms in speeches and announcements that the Consumer Duty is not a 'once and done' project.
-Compliance with the Consumer Duty requires firms to ensure that customers' interests are central to their culture and purpose, and that this is embedded throughout the organisation in their strategy, governance, leadership and people policies. - The FCA's focus has been on assessing firms' implementation and surveys of how firms have embedded the Duty.
-The FCA expects to publish feedback in H1 2025 from its ongoing work in specific sectors, which includes retail banking, payments, consumer finance and retail investments. - Some key specific outputs in 2025 include: - In 2025, the FCA expects to undertake work on the clarity of foreign exchange (FX) pricing in payment services. - During 2025 the FCA also expects to publish finalised policy on the new, more Consumer Duty-reliant, retail disclosure regime that will replace the UK PRIIPs Regulation (the CCI regime see Slide 43). - Early in 2025 the FCA expects to provide feedback following responses to its 2024 call for input on the FCA Handbook changes that might be made following introduction of the Consumer Duty to, e.g., remove overlapping rules and reduce regulatory uncertainty.
-The FCA considers outcomes-focused obligations with fewer prescriptive rules will give firms flexibility to innovate and contribute to growth of the UK economy. - In H1 2025, the FCA will publish the findings of its review of retail banks' treatment of customers in vulnerable circumstances and the results of its 'digital journeys assessment' of whether consumer finance firms' digital tools sufficiently help consumers to understand credit agreements.
-The FCA and FOS are also expected to feed back following their November 2024 call for input on modernising the redress system, which closes on 30 January 2025.
+Compliance with the Consumer Duty requires firms to ensure that customers' interests are central to their culture and purpose, and that this is embedded throughout the organisation in their strategy, governance, leadership and people policies. - The FCA has been focused on assessing how firms have embedded the Duty and publishes feedback from its ongoing work in specific sectors, which includes retail banking, payments, consumer finance and retail investments.
+In May 2025, the FCA published its findings following work reviewing the clarity of foreign exchange (FX) pricing in payment services. - Some key specific outputs in H2 2025 include: - In February 2025, the FCA provided interim feedback following responses to its 2024 call for input on the FCA Handbook changes that might be made following introduction of the Consumer Duty to, e.g., remove overlapping rules and reduce regulatory uncertainty.
+The FCA also committed in January in a letter to the Prime Minister to streamlining its Handbook to support economic growth.
+The FCA expects to outline its full programme of work in September 2025. - The July 2025 Financial Services Growth and Competitiveness Strategy noted that the FCA has been asked to report to the Chancellor by end-September 2025 on how it plans to deal with concerns about the way the Consumer Duty is working for wholesale firms engaged in distribution chains which impact retail consumers and provide certainty on the categorisation of professional clients. - In late 2025, the FCA also expects to publish finalised policy on the new, more Consumer Dutyreliant, retail disclosure regime that will replace the UK PRIIPs Regulation (the CCI regime - see Slide 43).